Tubbz-alt/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/README.md

 ### Output

-If you enter an Input Vector that is similar or closely matching one of the learned Patterns, then it is recognized as such.
+If you enter an Input Vector that is exactly matching or closely matching or even similar to one of the learned Patterns, then it is recognized as such and categorized accordingly.

 **For Example:**